 In this two-part blog and video series on ‘A Painting is NOT Just a Picture’, I delve a little into my own personal take on what makes art good and the resurgence of representational art, why art is so hard, why art is so important, and basically, what’s the point of art?

 Because a painting is NOT just a picture hanging on the wall.
-It’s so much more than that.
+Art is so much more vital to our lives and our society than that.

 What Makes Art ‘Good’?

 As I mentioned before, what constitutes as ‘good’ art is a very subjective topic.
 One could spend their whole life reading and writing about it.
 That’s why we have art critics.
 Art is both a visual and intellectual aesthetic.

 So it is an oversimplification to call this good and that bad.
 It means you actually haven’t paid any attention.
 You need parameters.
 And all reactions to art are inherently biased.

 You might like this piece, or hate that one, or feel nothing about another.
 It’s difficult to give merit or fault something based on subjective feelings.

 “A work of art that does not begin in emotion, is not art”

 All I know, is what I like and what I don’t like; what moves me, and what doesn’t.
 And nobody could tell me I’m right or wrong.
 Although, through them educating me, I might appreciate or understand an artwork better.